lakonis/s_Regina2018/slides.md

 ===
 In 2013, Louise Merzeau analysed a dispositif that was designed to collaboratively document a 2 days conference.
-It appaers that not only the participants had fully documented the presentation but also that they had developed collectively a critical discourse around the conference that went beyond the ideas expressed at the event.
+It appaers that not only the participants had fully documented the presentation but also that they had developed collectively a critical discourse around the conference that went beyond the ideas expressed during the event.

-For Merzeau, the dispositif was successfull in becoming a common space for knowledge producing discussion thanks to 4 caracteristics :
+For Merzeau, the dispositif was successfull in becoming a common space for knowledge through discussions thanks to 4 caracteristics : Reflexivity, appropriation, distance,
+_bienveillance_ (tolerance)

 §§§§§SLIDEmoveDown§§§§§